UseFedora/devops-takehome/SOLUTION.md

-# Reuben Avery's DevOps Solution - Initial Draft
+# Reuben Avery's DevOps Solution

 ## Battle plan:
 My solution will start with a [Vagrant Kubernetes box](https://github.com/oracle/vagrant-boxes/tree/master/Kubernetes).
 Upon startup, this box will use Docker and kubeadm to bring up a cluster running your application as a service.